- What is it?

 There are treatments available to provide symptom relief.
 These may include a combination of advice on vulvar skin care, oral and/or topical medications, physical therapy and biofeedback training, dietary modifications, counseling and, in some cases, surgery.
 Adjunct therapies, such as acupuncture, massage therapy and cognitive behavioral therapy, are also being explored.

+There is no known cure for vulvodynia.
 The main goals of treatment are to manage your pain, improve your quality of life (e.g., restore a healthy sex life and reduce anxiety), and prevent the recurrence of symptoms.
 The chronic nature and complexity of vulvodynia often require multiple treatment strategies.
 Finding the right treatment or combination of therapies may take some time, especially because each woman's symptoms and response to treatment are different.
 Your health care provider will recommend a treatment approach based on your condition(s), level of pain and preferences.

 Available Treatment Options